-- In case travelling on a business visa, all the documents above along with an Invitation letter from host company, covering letter from employer along with bank statements and pay slips will be required
+- In case travelling on a business visa, all the documents above along with an Invitation letter from the host company, covering letter from the employer along with bank statements and pay slips will be required

 - Invitation letter from a family in the US that you are staying with

-- Also, bring along the photocopies of your relative's proof of status (like the Green Card, valid visa and more alike).
+- Also, bring along photocopies of your relative's proof of status (like the Green Card, valid visa and more alike).